Published by Carl Hedinger. Last Updated on August 19, 2023.

-William B. Umstead State Park in Raleigh is an amazing outdoor escape in the Triangle.
+William B. Umstead State Park in Raleigh (and Cary) is an amazing outdoor escape in the Triangle.
 And considering the fact that it’s surrounded by some of North Carolina‘s busiest highways and Raleigh-Durham International Airport, this park is a welcome retreat.

 This nearly 6,000-acre park is perfect for a day trip for those seeking out its awesome hiking trails, a gorgeous lake, and really cool chainsaw art.
 Raleigh and Durham are closest but we think you could even make this a great day trip from Greensboro!

 And if you’re interested in exploring Umstead, we’d like to share how you can, including access points, the park’s backstory, and more.
 We’ve covered a lot in this guide, so here’s how we’ve organized it: